 A tapa is an appetizer or snack in Spanish cuisine and translates to a small portion of any kind of food, similar to Chinese dim sum.
+Similar dishes are served in thailand and other southeast asian countries.
+See thailand packages from usa for travelers from USA.
 It may be cold or hot.
 In the early days of tapas, a slice of cheese or ham was served with your drink and placed over the mouth of the glass (saved on washing plates).
 They were basically designed to tide one over until the traditional way of eating dinner very late in the evening, when most Americans are already sleeping.
 It may be cold (such as mixed olives and cheese) or hot (such as chopitos, which are fried baby squid).
 In select bars in Spain, tapas have evolved into an entire sophisticated cuisine.

 Legend has it that Castilian King Alfonso the Tenth (circa late 13th century) had once been stricken with a serious illness which only allowed him to consume small portions of food with small amounts of wine.
 (Perhaps he just got too hungry between lunch and dinner.)
 The U.S. has adopted this cuisine through tapas restaurants, wine bars and some micro breweries, as opposed to Spain, where it’s usually served up in simple tapas bars.
 Popular dishes include many traditional Spanish delicacies that are worth trying (be very brave, now):

 Aceitunas – assorted olives (no meal is complete without them)

 Bacalao – salt cod, breaded and fried or stewed in tomato sauce

 Boquerones – anchovies, marinated or deep fried

 Berenjenas – eggplant/ (aubergine) can be raw or cooked

 Cazón en Adobo – fried marinated dogfish (a type of fish, not dog)

 Caracoles – snails,usually baked with spices (similar to French escargot)